 I kept telling myself that this a good chance to learn new things, experience new things, and teach myself to live independently

-“The first few months, I felt homesick, missing friends, missing family but I kept telling myself that this a good chance to learn new things, experience new things, and teach myself to live independently, and after that, I felt better,” says Sattaya, who turns 24 in May.
+“The first few months, I felt homesick, missing friends, missing family but I kept telling myself that this a good chance to learn new things, experience new things, and teach myself to live independently, and after that, I felt better,” says Sattya, who turns 24 in May.

 The internship saw him helping design plans for commercial buildings in Japan, including a new building for students in Osaka.